LCAD-UFES/carmen_lcad/src/road_mapper/readme.md

 ## Training the Neural Network

 We are going to use the ENet Neural Network.

+ENet as in SegNet learns to predict pixel-wise class labels from supervised learning.
+Therefore it requires a dataset of input images with corresponding ground truth labels.
+Input images must be three channel imagens.
+Label images must be single channel, with each pixel labelled with its class.

 For more information on ENet please refer to the published paper in arXiv: [ENet: A Deep Neural Network Architecture for Real-Time Semantic Segmentation](https://arxiv.org/abs/1606.02147).